jackyzha0/quartz/content/index.md

 > [!tip]
 > You will own **nothing**, and you will be **happy**.

+Repair is dead.
+I have to pay half the cost of my phone when the battery dies because the components are hardware paired.

 Projects and free, open innovation are the backbone of the internet.
-The modern internet, dominated by intrusive web applications and closed-source programs, is antithetical to that idea. **I believe in keeping your learning public, but your data private**.
+The modern web, dominated by intrusive analytics and closed-source programs (not to mention the internet of shit), is antithetical to that idea.

 These are just a few of the reasons that I decided to start this website.
 # Welcome!
 You're on a site called a [[Misc/what-is-a-garden|Digital Garden]].
 Here's some info on [[Essays/why-i-garden|Why I Garden]].